Frequently Asked Questions

 Food accounts for 19% of domestic waste, cooked food is more likely to be thrown away than raw ingredients and fruit and vegetables are the most common uncooked foods to be discarded.

-All this waste then gets taken to landfill sites around the UK which are not only nearly full, but also account for a huge percentage of methane emissions (one of the greenhouse gases) that pollute our atmosphere.
+All this waste then gets taken to landfill sites around the UK which are not only nearly full but also account for a huge percentage of methane emissions (one of the greenhouse gases) that pollute our atmosphere.

 Worms have been recognised for their amazing ability to turn any organic material into a valuable soil fertiliser called vermicompost.